harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 people directly reviewed this PR and related changes, and many others participated in developing and reviewing the underlying research, the BIPs, the related code in libsecp256k1, and other parts of the system.
-The new soft fork rules are currently only used in Bitcoin Core's private test mode ("regtest"); they need to be activated before they can be used on Bitcoin's mainnet.
+The new soft fork rules are currently only used in [signet][topic signet] and Bitcoin Core's private test mode ("regtest"); they need to be activated before they can be used on Bitcoin's mainnet.